Vanuan/vanuan.github.io/_posts/2012-08-18-mapmaker-sucks.md

 ---
 layout: default
-published: true
+published: false
+title: Google MapMaker sucks
 ---

-# Google MapMaker sucks

 It took me a while to realize this.